garybake/blog/content/2023_03_24_vector_database_api.md

 You can see there are 2 main containers, the weaviate database and the transformer.
 The transformer uses the [multi-qa-MiniLM-L6-cos-v1](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1) model.
 This is a smaller language model that produces vectors that are 384 elements in length.

 For comparison the bert model has 768 and ada has 1024.
 The larger the vector size the larger and richer the vector space.
 Though you then pay the cost of compute converting the sentences, search complexity and also the size of the db on disk.
 If you look into the weaviate tutorial it's fairly easy to switch out and use openAI, HuggingFace or Cohere apis to generate your vectors.
-The example below uses the huggingface api setup above.
+The example below uses the openai api setup above.

 ### Connect and create the class